Rofidah44/TurtleBot_navigation/README.md

 # TurtleBot_navigation
-### first to make a navigation in the turtlebut you should follow these steps
+### first to make a navigation in the turtlebot you should follow these steps
 1- in a terminal write this $ export TURTLEBOT3_MODEL=burger
 $ roslaunch turtlebot3_gazebo turtlebot3_world.launch
 this is will open the gazebo